joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 - __Get the list of products bought by a specific user__

 1. To create the Python application you use [FastAPI](https://fastapi.tiangolo.com/) - a framework to build APIs with Python.
 2. Create at least one unit test.
-You should use [Pytest](https://docs.pytest.org/en/stable/)
+You should use [Pytest](https://docs.pytest.org/en/stable/) to run the test(s).

 ### Chapter 7 - Dockerize the application